OlekSt/Fabike/Testing.md

     Conclusion:
     - Passed.
 The website offers several options from where a uers can reach respective sections of interest, bikes, frames or events.

-    * Choose an individual product, and get all necessary info: images, descriptions, technical parameters, price, delivery terms, etc.
+User story: Choose an individual product, and get all necessary info: images, descriptions, technical parameters, price, delivery terms, etc.

     Testing:
     - Open any bike section(all bikes, urban, all road or road bikes) and click an individual product
     - Open frames and click one of the frames